WordPress/gutenberg/packages/scripts/README.md

 ### `check-engines`

-Check if the current `node`, `npm` (or `yarn`) versions match the given semver version ranges.
+Check if the current `node`, `npm` (or `yarn`) versions match the given [semantic version](https://semver.org/) ranges.
 If the given version is not satisfied, information about installing the needed version is printed and the program exits with an error code.
 It uses [check-node-version](https://www.npmjs.com/package/check-node-version) behind the scenes with the default configuration provided.
 You can specify your own ranges as described in [check-node-version docs](https://www.npmjs.com/package/check-node-version).

 _Example:_